hunj/hunj/README.md

 - Collaboration over competition. :dancers:
 - Benefit the humankind with my skillset. :earth_asia:

 I thrive in an agile development environment in a rapidly-growing startup atmosphere.
-I enjoy being involved in the whole process of the product development, seeing the "big picture" of the overall product vision, and making educated & technical decisions accordingly.
+I enjoy being involved in the whole process of the product development, seeing the "big picture" of the overall product's vision, and making educated & technical decisions accordingly.
+You can view my resume [here](https://hunj.dev/resume/) if you're interested in my background.

 After work, you’ll see me grabbing a fresh cold one :beer:, playing video games with friends :video_game:, and traveling on weekends :car: to eat gourmet food :stew: (but currently staying at home due to the pandemic).
 I also enjoy taking pictures :camera: of my rescued cat Retsuko. :smirk_cat: